puppetlabs/puppet-docs/source/guides/installation.markdown

 [post-install instructions](http://docs.rubygems.org/read/chapter/3#page70)
 of the RubyGems User Guide.

-Configuring Puppet
+Learning and Configuring Puppet
 ------------------

-Now that the packages are installed, see [Configuring Puppet](./configuring.html) for setup instructions.
+Now that the packages are installed, start [Learning Puppet](../learning/) or see [Configuring Puppet](./configuring.html) for setup instructions.